Exabyte-io/documentation/docs/accounts/ui/overview.md

 The list of all accounts on our platform  can be accessed following [these instructions](explorer.md).

 # Right Sidebar

 Similarly, more components are present under the [right-hand sidebar](/ui/universal/right-sidebar.md).
-They are highlighted and referenced below:
+They are highlighted and referenced below.

 ![Account UI right sidebar](/images/right-sidebar-accounts.png "Account UI right sidebar")